-- X - Application: A completed planning application signed by the property owner and applicant.

-- An application fee of \$ Fees: A public notice fee of \$ - Eight (8) sets of plans: Site plan, building elevations and floor plans.
-Plans: Please refer to the "Site Plan and Elevation Checklist" handout.
-Site plan must show project relationship to structures, driveways and vegetation on adjacent properties, and proposed and existing utility improvements. - Samples of building materials and colors. - Site Photos: Color photos showing the existing property and the adjacent - properties.
+$\boxtimes$ Application: A completed planning application signed by the property owner and applicant. $\square$ Fees: An application fee of \$ A public notice fee of \$ $\bowtie$ Plans: Eight (8) sets of plans: Site plan, building elevations and floor plans.
+Please refer to the "Site Plan and Elevation Checklist" handout.
+Site plan must show project relationship to structures, driveways and vegetation on adjacent properties, and proposed and existing utility improvements.
+Samples of building materials and colors. $\exists$ X Site Photos: Color photos showing the existing property and the adjacent properties.
 Flood Zone Information.
-Check the FEMA maps to determine if the project is within a flood zone.
-If the project site or a portion of the project site is within the flood zone, please indicate the location of the flood zone on the site plan. - Miscellaneous: Other requirements determined by the Planning Division to be \mathbb{X} (DETAILED PROTECT DESCRIPTION + PLANS) necessary to evaluate the project.
+Check the FEMA maps to determine if the project is M within a flood zone.
+If the project site or a portion of the project site is within the flood zone, please indicate the location of the flood zone on the site plan.
+V Miscellaneous: Other requirements determined by the Planning Division to be M miscentarieous.
+Other requirements determined by the righting project to necessary to evaluate the project.
+(TETALED PROTECT DESCRIPTION + PLANS) + PAUS)